Menu

 What are extreme images?

-2. Grossly offensive, disgusting or otherwise of an obscene character
+• The content of the images is grossly offensive, disgusting or otherwise of an obscene character

 What defences are available if charged with such an offence?